Lawrence Okai: Politics

 After the National Redemption Council took power, it formed a Supreme Military Council (SMC) to provide the executive government.
 The SMC was composed of the service chiefs and as the head of the armed forces, General Okai became a member of the military government.
 He served in the junta until he retired as Chief of the Defence Staff in November 1976, when he was succeeded in both roles by Lieutenant General Fred Akuffo.

-Retirement
+Retirement and death

 In retirement, he became active in the Veterans Association of Ghana, and later served as the Chairman of its National Council.

-He died in October 2017 and was buried, with military honours, in January 2018.
+Okai died on 26 October 2017, at the age of 85.
+He was buried, with military honours, in January 2018.